y-spark/y-spark/README.md

 - 👋 Hi, I’m Soo, a tech recruiter @ ChartMogul!
 - 💻 Our tech stacks consist of Ruby, Go, Python, Javascript, Vue.js, HTML/CSS, PostgreSQL, AWS, Terraform, etc.
-- 🏢 We're Berlin-based company, with hubs in Berlin, Toronto, Seoul, and rest of our team spread through out the 🌎!
+- 🏢 We're a Berlin-based company, with hubs in Berlin, Toronto, Seoul, and rest of our team spread through out the 🌎!
 - 📫 If you're interested in any of our roles or learning more about ChartMogul, you can email me at soo@chartmogul.com!

 <!---